-Before you adopt a lab collie mix, consider how much time your new family member will spend alone.
+- Before you adopt a lab collie mix, consider how much time your new family member will spend alone.
 Remember, a puppy requires constant attention.

-Before you adopt a puppy, ask yourself if you are available to walk your dog several times throughout the day.
+- Before you adopt a puppy, ask yourself if you can walk your dog several times throughout the day.

-You also have the advantage of knowing that your dog is physically able to “hold it” for several hours at a stretch.
+- You also have the advantage of knowing that your dog is physically able to “hold it” for several hours at a stretch.

-Ask anybody who has adopted an adult dog then after adopts an adult dog.
+- Ask anybody who has adopted an adult dog then adopts an adult dog.

-If you’re unsure of whether the new dog you’ve chosen is right for your family and lifestyle, consider fostering before making a commitment.
+- If you’re unsure whether the new dog you’ve chosen is right for your family and lifestyle, consider fostering before committing.

 - Easy to train

-Needs weekly brushing
+- Needs weekly brushing

-Tend to nip and herd smaller children
+- Tend to nip and herd smaller children

-If not worked with, they will become destructive.
+- If not worked with, they will become destructive.

 Border Lab mix Photo gallery

 Got some questions?
 Or some suggestions?
 That’s why we’ve got a comments section on this blog!
-You can feel free to leave a comment or two down below and we’ll get back to you as soon as possible!
+You can feel free to leave a comment or two down below, and we’ll get back to you as soon as possible!

 Also read: Top 10 benefits of having a Beagle